 Note: Plugged toilets do not suffice for a necessary repair request.
 Please plan on purchasing a plunger for the room.

-Emergency maintenance needs should be directed to the Office of Residence Life at 602-639-6244 during normal business hours.
-For after-hours emergencies or holiday and weekend maintenance needs (flooding, loss of electrical power, broken A/C in extreme weather, etc.), contact the RA on-call or the Office of Public Safety at 602-639-8100.
+All emergency maintenance needs should be directed to the RA on-call during normal business hours.
+For after-hour emergencies or holiday and weekend maintenance needs (flooding, loss of electrical power, broken A/C in extreme weather, etc.), contact the RA on-call or the Department of Public Safety at 602-639-8100.

 The pools on the GCU campus are the perfect place to unwind after class.
 You can enjoy swimming in the heated pools, relaxing in the hot tubs, sunbathing on the chaise lounge chairs or hanging out under the resort-style cabanas.

 College roommates can become lifelong friends.
 Your roommate is likely someone you’ll make many memories with at GCU.
 Many GCU departments work together to provide you with a successful and fun college experience.
 While completing your housing application, you’ll be asked a series of questions relating to living with a roommate.
 Your responses are used to help identify potential well-matched roommates.
 It’s important to be honest when answering the questions.